AdobeDocs/uxp-indesign/src/pages/resources/fundamentals/create-ui/index.md

 If you are looking for a ready-made Adobe Spectrum-styled UI or are just getting started with programming your UI, we recommend you start your journey with SWC.
 Fall back to Spectrum UXP widgets for the comps that are not available yet.
 And use plain HTML elements when they are not available in either.

 However, if you prefer vanilla HTML and don't mind undertaking the efforts of styling, use the HTML elements along with your custom stylesheet.
-In fact, you can build your own custom tags using Web Components.
+In fact, you can build your custom tags using Web Components.
 Make sure you read the next section of [CSS Styling](./styling.md)

 ## Additional notes

 While writing a simple JS/HTML/CSS plugin is possible, those who are building plugins that have internal state management, or more complicated UI may benefit from commonly used UI libraries.
-Below examples are not necessarily only ones you can use, but can serve as good starters if you already are familiar with a library.
+The below examples are not necessarily only ones you can use but can serve as good starters if you already are familiar with a library.

-We do not suggest that you use any particular library for your plugins, but suggest that you read about them and decide for yourself what will work the best for you.
+We do not suggest that you use any particular library for your plugins but suggest that you read about them and decide for yourself what will work best for you.

 ### React

 [React.js](https://reactjs.org/) is one of the most used UI libraries.
-It's declarative and component based, helping you break your UI into reusable components.
+It's declarative and component-based, helping you break your UI into reusable components.

 See [ui-react-starter](https://github.com/AdobeDocs/uxp-photoshop-plugin-samples/tree/main/ui-react-starter) for the sample project. // TODO update link